Table Mountain Cableway

 There is a cafe and a “shop at the top” A dedicated wifi lounge at the top of the mountain is available for use by visitors.

 Trips leave every 10 to 15 minutes, operating all week.
 The last car down depends on the season and is between 6 and 9.30 pm.
-The running of the cableway is season and weather-dependent. it is advisable to call ahead to confirm.
+The running of the cableway is season and weather-dependent.
+It is advisable to call ahead to confirm.

 The Table Mountain Aerial Cableway offers a free return trip to South Africans over the age of 4 for their birthdays.
 Should your birthday fall within the annual maintenance period, you can book your ticket a week before or after that time.
 Special pensioners’ rates also apply.

 Once you are up on the top of the mountain, and you want a more adventurous descent, you can abseil down to Camps Bay.
 Another option is to hike down Platteklip Gorge, which is a steep split up the centre of the main table.
-This takes between one and three hours,s depending on your fitness level.
+This takes between one and three hours, depending on your fitness level.

 The Cableway has been completely accident-free since its opening on 4 October 1929.